sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 If the CoSWID producer does not have this information, it SHOULD omit the version-scheme item.
 The following heuristics can be used by a CoSWID consumer, based on the version schemes' partially overlapping value spaces:

 - "decimal" and "multipartnumeric" partially overlap in their value space when a value matches a decimal number.
-When a corresponding software-version item's value falls within this overlapping value space, the "decimal" version scheme SHOULD be assumed.
+When a corresponding software-version item's value falls within this overlapping value space, it is expected that the "decimal" version scheme is used.
 - "multipartnumeric" and "semver" partially overlap in their value space when a "multipartnumeric" value matches the semantic versioning syntax.
-When a corresponding software-version item's value falls within this overlapping value space, the "semver" version scheme SHOULD be assumed.
+When a corresponding software-version item's value falls within this overlapping value space, it is expected that the "semver" version scheme is used.
 - "alphanumeric" and other version schemes might overlap in their value space.
-When a corresponding software-version item's value falls within this overlapping value space, the other version scheme SHOULD be assumed instead of "alphanumeric".
+When a corresponding software-version item's value falls within this overlapping value space, it is expected that the other version scheme is used and "alphanumeric" is not used.

 Note that these heuristics are imperfect and can guess wrong, which is the reason the version-scheme item SHOULD be included by the producer.